Fitness to practise

 Fitness to Practise Panels

-If a Student Service Manager decides that a Fitness to Practise Panel hearing is necessary, this will be organised by OSCAR.
+If a Case Officer decides that a Fitness to Practise Panel hearing is necessary, this will be organised by OSCAR.
 The Panel hearing normally takes place within 20 working days of the decision to convene a Panel.
 OSCAR will send you an invitation letter with details of the Panel including the date, time and allegations for consideration.